-How to tell if your puppy is unwell
+How to tell if your puppy is unwell?

 Brown puppy on concrete path